 Some things that I have found useful when trying to wrestle with these inner demons:

-- Meditation.
-I’m going to do a separate piece on this, but I will briefly state that few things have done more good for me then learning how to focus on my breath in order to calm the storm raging around my brain.
+I’m going to do a separate piece on this, but I will briefly state that few things have done more good for me than learning how to focus on my breath in order to calm the storm raging around my brain.

-- Find a creative outlet.
 For me, it’s this blog and sometimes journaling or poetry.
-Some folks use art to let out feelings they don’t have words for, or crafting, or remodeling, or any other number of projects that help feel meaningful and productive.
+Some folks use art to let out feelings they don’t have words for or crafting, or remodeling, or any other number of projects that help feel meaningful and productive.
 Perhaps it’s partly distraction, but it’s a positive thing you can do to let out feelings you’re not accustomed to handling with a sober mind while keeping busy.